124_Financing-indiv.jpg

 What is a Retirement Interest Only mortgage?

-A Retirement Interest Only (RIO) mortgage is essentially an interest-only mortgage for pensioners.
+A Retirement Interest Only (RIO) mortgage is essentially an interest-only life mortgage for pensioners.

 The loan is then secured against the value of your property.